psas/psas.github.com/pnwae/index.markdown

 [Please click here to purchase your ticket.](https://commerce.cashnet.com/psupsas)

-*Prices will increase slightly at the door.
+*Prices will increase at the door to $10.00 for students and $50 for individuals.

 ## Speakers